How to create a WordPress to Webflow migration with PowerImporter

 - You will now prepare and upload your XML file containing your Wordpress website data.

-- Click here to see how to prepare your data in XML before uploading REPLACE THIS URL.
+- Click here to see how to prepare your data in XML before uploading.

 - Once you have uloaded your XML file, click on Save.